 Another question that comes up frequently about the Biblical Antiquities Center in whether it is just for Christians.
 Anyone and everyone are welcome to the Center without hesitation; no one is excluded.
 I will say, though, that the Center focuses on the Bible as more than a historical artifact, but as a document of record.
 The tour and meal are presented as if there is no question as to Jesus’ existence and role as God.
 There is an ancient blessing at the beginning of the meal, and it is ended with hand-holding, a prayer and singing of hymns.
 Again, while everyone is always welcome, a tour and meal here are much like attending church and could possibly be uncomfortable for someone who is not a Christian.

-As mentioned, the tours can be long, which is why Sue encourages families to book a children’s program like the Shepherd’s Bread Experience, or the Kid’s Archeological Dig.
-These kid-friendly, hands-on experiences include tour highlights, but also get kids involved.
+As mentioned, the tours can be long, so Sue encourages families to book a children’s program like the Shepherd’s Bread Experience or the Kid’s Archeological Dig.
+These kid-friendly, hands-on experiences include tour highlights but also get kids involved.

 To do these programs, you must make a reservation, and a minimum of 10 people is required, but don’t let that stop you if you have a smaller group.
 The Center will put groups together to ensure a program.